Leadership Tips: Starting Your Career – Part II

 Be mindful of your legacy.

 Your legacy will be the people that you shaped, impacted, and developed.
-It’s not how much money you made or the glamorous jobs that you had.
+It’s not how much money you made or your glamorous jobs.
 You won’t remember all the goals you achieved, the applause, the awards, or the big bonus checks.

-What you will cherish is the feedback you get from people about how you changed their lives.
+You will cherish the feedback you get from people about how you changed their lives.

 Becoming a great leader takes work and determination.
-By implementing these tips, you’ll not only become stronger professionally, but you’ll become stronger personally.
+By implementing these tips, you’ll strengthen yourself professionally and personally.

 Want to learn more about being an effective leader?
 Sign up for my weekly blog and stay informed and focused on improving your skills.